 - Do chores together.
 Divide the household chores, and ensure no one is overworked in the house.
 You could teach your children important life skills and instill the value of hard work and teamwork by introducing simple and age-appropriate household chores.

 - Volunteer together.
 Get your family together and go out and help someone in the community.
 You could volunteer at a community center or help feed the needy.
 It could help your children develop empathy and understand the importance of giving.
 Moreover, volunteering is also associated with various health benefits and could improve your children’s social and relationship skills (9) (10) (11).

 - Go on a family outing.
 Plan a family outing and spend time bonding with each other through fun activities.
-You could visit a wildlife park, a beach, or a zoo.
+You could explore a wildlife park, a beach, or a zoo.
+The aim is to have a good laugh and spend good time together.
 Spending time outdoors can improve your health and well-being and also help you keep your children away from gadgets (12).

 - Take up each other’s hobbies.
 Identify shared interests and hobbies—it could be reading, hiking, painting, fishing, or writing—and spend time doing those things together.
 You could take up each other’s hobbies and teach your children the valuable lesson of compromising to make someone else happy at times.

 According to Ashley, starting a family book club is a great way to improve family bonding.
 She says, “As an avid reader myself, I have passed that interest to a few of my children.
 If you and your family are lovers of books as well, forming a family book club might be perfect for you.
 Allowing each member to take turns choosing the next read is a great way to keep each member of the family engaged.
 This also allows parents to familiarize themselves with what their children are reading as well as their pop-culture interests.”